-Okay, so here’s the deal.
-You know that little lock switch on the side of the SD card?
+OK, so here’s the deal.
+You know that little lock switch on the side of your SD cards?
 The one that you move to lock the card from being written on?
 Well, it works.
 It works really well.
 Almost too well on some occasions — like when that little lock switch becomes loose or even worse, missing!

-My wonderful Lexar Professional 64GB UHS-II 2000x Gold card ended up having one that was loose.
+My wonderful Lexar Professional 64GB UHS-II 2000x Professional card ended up having one that was loose.
 Every time I plugged it into my Fujifilm X-T2, no matter how carefully I placed it in there with the card unlocked, the switch would slide to lock!
 It turns out that these switches may become loose after a whole lot of usual use.
 I deem it wear and tear.
-But still…
+But still …

 So, to attempt to fix it:

 - Second, panic as the microscopic switch flies out someplace.

 - Third, scramble and scour the table and the floor.

 Well, if you didn’t know, losing that little switch makes every camera and card reader/writer think that the card is locked.